migeyel/pmkam/README.md

 ## Usage
 Similar to [KristVanity](https://github.com/Lignum/KristVanity).
 Put the prefixes you want to look for in a file named `terms.txt` in the same folder as the program.
-The results will be written on the screen and to a file named `results.txt`.
+The results will be written on the screen and to a file named `solutions.txt`.

 Running `pmkam mine` will start mining on all devices it can find.
 You can run `pmkam help` for info on how to enable specific devices and how to list them.